ykcoatepe/JapaneseBuddy/README.md

 ## Lessons
 Learn with short can-do based lessons.
 Each lesson starts with an objective, runs through activities like shadowing with Japanese TTS, listening or reading checks, then ends with a self-rated star review.
 Progress and stars save offline per lesson.

+## Kanji Words
+Type the reading in hiragana; tap Speak to hear it; correct answers join your SRS queue.